-To structure control set trees as described in the preceding example, you can use the opt_design Tcl command with one of the following options:
+To restructure and reduce the number of control set trees and high fanout nets, you can use the $opt{design}$ Tcl command with one of the following options:

-- -control_set_merge: This option reduces the drivers of logically-equivalent control signals to a single driver. - -merge_equivalent_drivers: This option reduces the drivers of logically-equivalent signals, including control signals, to a single driver.
+- -control\set\merge: This option aggressively combines the drivers of logically-equivalent control signals to a single driver. - -merge\equivalent\drivers: This option merges logically-equivalent signals, including control signals, to a single driver.